Fauna v10 .NET/C# client driver (current)

 Start a stream

-To start and subscribe to the stream, pass the stream token to SubscribeStream():
+To stream the source’s events, pass the event source to SubscribeStream():

 var query = fql($@"